Sudo-Ivan/Reticulum-Go/SECURITY.md

 ## Supply Chain Security

-- All actions are pinned to a commit hash.
+- All actions are pinned to a full-length commit hash.

 ## Cryptography Dependencies